eliashossain20211201/CRM/README.md

-# Project MINI CRM System
+# Project mini CRM System

 ## Overview
 A mini CRM system where: